 Dog blood banks are much like people blood banks.
 Donors are screened, the blood is typed, and sometimes there’s a shortage.

-The U.S. is facing a dog blood shortage right now, which veterinarian Jean Dodds, who runs the Hemopet canine blood bank in Garden Grove, Calif., says is normal for this time of year.
+The U.S. typically faces dog blood shortage several times a year, says veterinarian Jean Dodds, who runs the Hemopet canine blood bank in Garden Grove, California.

 "It happens nearly every holiday season and in summertime when epidemics of parvovirus occur," she told NPR.